Donald Trump may someday get to post tweets twice as long

 "We will be collecting data and gathering feedback along the way," the researchers wrote.
 We're hoping fewer Tweets run into the character limit, which should make it easier for everyone to tweet."

+The original 140 character limit was arbitrary, Twitter CEO Jack Dorsey tweeted as part of the announcement, though it was inspired by the 160 character limit for SMS messages over cell phones.

+Since then the idea of 140 characters has become entwined in internet culture and given rise to the "tweet-storm," or a bunch of tweets strung together to circumvent the limit.
+President Donald Trump, in particular, has become known for this tactic.

-Twitter has flirted with the idea of removing its 140-character limit, in place since the company went live 11 years ago.
+Twitter itself has flirted with the idea of removing its 140 character limit, in place since the company went live 11 years ago.
 In the past two years, they've ditched the limit when users send direct messages, add photos, videos and GIFs and reply to other users.

 A new character limit may be just "another baby step" for Twitter when in reality they need to continue taking bigger steps, including further curbing abuse, said e-Marketer analyst Debra Aho Williamson.
 In July, Twitter said it has been making progress to remove abusive behavior.
 This includes clamping down on 10 times as many abusive tweeters compared to last year, expanding its mute function to combat bullying and harassment and showing users how to report abusive tweets.